uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 3B.
 Connectivity

-Definition: Whether and how the platform edition was online or networked while the video was recorded (Lee et al. 2024)
+Definition: Whether and how the platform edition was online or networked while the video was recorded (Lee et al., "VGMS 4.2," 2024)

 Select "Offline" if were no online or networked components.